eradiate/eradiate/README.md

 [documentation](https://eradiate.readthedocs.org).

-**Important**: Eradiate uses the Mitsuba rendering system, developed by the Realistic Graphics Lab, as its radiometric kerenl.
+**Important**: Eradiate uses the Mitsuba rendering system, developed by the Realistic Graphics Lab, as its radiometric kernel.
 The version of Mitsuba used by Eradiate is currently under submission for publication and we can not release it yet. **This situation is temporary.** See the [documentation](https://eradiate.readthedocs.io/en/latest/rst/getting_started/install.html)